Hexagon/blog/src/posts/2023-08-31_building_a_blog_using_lume.md

 priority: 4
 ---

-# Using Lume: A Static Site Generator for Deno

 If you're like me, you appreciate the efficiency and elegance of using a static site generator for your blog or website.
 Today, I want to share with you the beauty of Lume, a static site generator built for Deno.

 ## What is Lume?